Why You Should Purchase A Solvent Trap And Not A Fuel Filter

 There are so many reasons why you should not purchase fuel filters instead of reputable solvent traps, but here are a few of them.

-Moreover, fuel filters are made from aluminum materials which might be as resistant to corrosion as their titanium solvent trap counterparts.
+Moreover, fuel filters can be made from cheaper aluminum materials which arn’t as resistant to corrosion as a titanium solvent trap is.
 Unfortunately, this means that you stand the risk of purchasing and replacing your fuel filter every few weeks due to corrosion.
+Our aluminum and titanium solvent traps are durable solutions that will not wear and tear easily overtime as they are made of higher grade metals.
+Remember, while threading it to a metal firearm barrel more durable products can serve as strong sheilds.

-2- It’s a waste of money: We mentioned earlier that fuel filters might need to be replaced every few weeks due to corrosion.
+2- It’s a waste of money: We mentioned earlier that fuel filters might need to be replaced every few weeks due to corrosion, but they are also made for automobile care not firearms cleaning.
 Apart from that, fuel filters are not designed to be cleaned after each use.
-They are usually just replaced once they get clogged with dirt and debris.
+They are usually just replaced once they get clogged with gunk, dirt and debris.

 This means that a fuel filter will need to be replaced after each cleaning, which can become quite costly over time.
 On the other hand, solvent traps can be cleaned and reused multiple times, which makes them a much more economical option in the long run.

-3- It’s illegal: Apart from being a waste of money and ineffective, buying a fuel filter is illegal.
+3- It may be illegal: Apart from being a waste of money and ineffective, buying a fuel filter may be illegal.
 The ATF has regulations that stipulate that any device that can be used or intended to reduce sound from a firearm is illegal.
+There may be fuel filters that are sold online, but the intent of the sale is not for firearms cleaning or filtering fuel.
+Our solvent traps are sold for the intended purpose for firearms cleaning and can be used for dry storage, both of which do not require modification to use correctly and as intended.

 As such, any device that falls under this category should be registered and engraved with a serial number as directed by federal and state laws.
 This category of devices includes fuel filters and should not be confused with solvent traps.